alisw/alibuild/docs/user.markdown

 ### Forcing a different architecture

-While alibuild does its best to find out which OS / distribution you are using, sometimes it might fail to do so, for example in the case you start using a new *buntu flavour or a bleeding edge version of Centos.
+While bits does its best to find out which OS / distribution you are using, sometimes it might fail to do so, for example in the case you start using a new *buntu flavour or a bleeding edge version of Centos.
 In order to force the the correct architecture for the build you can use